Shock rock: Influences and precursors

+1960s–1970s: Origins

-The 1960s brought several proto-shock rock artists.
-In the UK, the Who often destroyed their instruments, the Move did the same to television sets, and Arthur Brown wore vivid makeup and a flaming headpiece.
+The 1960s brought several proto-shock-rock artists.
+The term was originally coined to describe the music of Frank Zappa and his group the Mothers of Invention.
+In England, the Who often destroyed their instruments, the Move did the same to television sets, and Arthur Brown wore vivid makeup and a flaming headpiece.
 In the US, Jimi Hendrix set his guitar alight at the Monterey Pop Festival in 1967.
 Detroit musician Iggy Pop of the Stooges adopted a violent, erratic onstage persona which drew influence from Jim Morrison of the Doors.
 Pop would often throw his body around the stage and was known to wear a dog collar during some performances, along with arm length silver lamé gloves, exemplifying both shock and glam rock sensibilities.
 At one show in 1970, Pop smeared peanut butter on his body and threw it into the crowd.
 In 1973, Pop committed self-mutilation on stage with a knife and at a later show exposed himself.

-On seeing Arthur Brown, Alice Cooper, often described as 'The Godfather of Shock rock', stated, "Can you imagine the young Alice Cooper watching that with all his make-up and hellish performance?
+About seeing Arthur Brown, Alice Cooper, often called "The Godfather of Shock Rock", stated: "Can you imagine the young Alice Cooper watching that with all his make-up and hellish performance?
 It was like all my Halloweens came at once!"